Kyriosity/read-write/readme+/dev/tdd-ddd.md

 + test frameworks (tests of tests of tests of ...)
 + code porting
-+ non-testable things: artistic brush, quality of generated text, check of "peak" calculations
++ non-testable things: artistic brush, quality of generated text, check of non-reproducable calculations

 🚧:...
 TO BE CONTINUED ....:pencil2:

+## Wrapping up

+It's significant to recall the deepest pitfall in TDD (DDD).
+It occurs quite often that a developer gets lured to write some working code first and then the whole further TDD is biased with lesser enthusiasm for test drive.